 As many of you know Jeni and I have been in the real estate industry (in one capacity or another) for nearly two decades.
 I can say without hesitation that this may be the most unique market moment that I’ve experienced.
 We have several variables in play that make sweeping generalizations and categorizations difficult, so I want to point out the variables that are really affecting us locally and share a few thoughts on what we can expect this fall.

-Nothing new here.
+Low Inventory: Nothing new here.
 Boulder and the adjacent towns are largely land-locked by mountain parks and conservation easements.
 We basically have a finite supply of housing.
-Yes inventory is "up", but a balanced housing market typically has 6 months of supply and depending on your zipcode, we have between 1-3 months
+Yes inventory is “up”, but a balanced housing market typically has 6 months of supply and depending on your zipcode, we have between 1-3 months.

 High Interest Rates: Though still historically low, the difference between a 30 yr. fxd that locked in January versus today is roughly two full percentage points.
 That’s a punch to the gut for many consumers and has caused many buyers to stay on the sidelines or exit the market completely.